nadaakhatab/dna-sequence-alignment-gap-analysis-hmm/README.md

 # msa-to-profile-hmm

-> DNA sequence alignment and Profile HMM construction using MAFFT and Python — a Computational Biology assignment.
+> DNA sequence alignment and Profile HMM construction using MAFFT and Python

 ---